 3. Effects on Biological Cycles

 Because of higher temperatures, it is expected that biological cycles will be affected as well.
 One of the most affected is the hydrological cycle.
 Because the atmosphere becomes relatively warmer than it was, the amount of evaporation is also expected to increase.
-In other words, this means that higher amount of precipitation will be experienced.
+In other words, this means that a higher amount of precipitation will be experienced.
 On the other hand, global warming also contributes to the loss of coastal areas and other habitats, thereby reducing organism population and diversity.

 4. Economic and Agricultural Impacts

 Because of higher carbon dioxide in the atmosphere, photosynthesis can readily occur, making plants grow at a faster rate.
-However, too much heat can also affect soil and water conditions, thereby causing them to wilt and eventually die.
-When this happens, agricultural production, as well as economic growth will be affected
+However, too much heat can also affect soil and water conditions, causing them to wilt and eventually die.
+When this happens, agricultural production, as well as economic growth, will be affected

 Issues like the greenhouse effect, global warming and climate change are not new in the field of science.
 As alluded to in the introductory paragraph, they have been thought about for decades.
 However, as the world becomes more industrialized, people are more likely to experience the devastating effects of these greenhouse gases.

 As a citizen of this planet, what can you do to decrease the emissions of greenhouse gases as well as to alleviate the effects of climate change?